aristocratos/btop/README.md

 #* Read disks list from /etc/fstab.
 This also disables only_physical.
 use_fstab = False

+#* Set to true to show available disk space for privileged users.
+disk_free_priv = False

 #* Toggles if io activity % (disk busy time) should be shown in regular disk usage view.
 show_io_stat = True